nishthaarya/nishthaarya/README.md

 ### Hi there 👋
-I'm Nishtha Arya, a full stack web developer with a love for all things design ✨  I am skilled in:
+I'm Nishtha Arya, a Frontend Engineer with a love for all things design.
+Currently an Engineering Fellow at Pesto Tech to upskill myself.
-* JavaScript
-* HTML
+I have previously worked at organizations like 1sm, Klutchh, and done a few freelancing gigs in a Frontend capacity.

+I am skilled in:
-* CSS
+* JavaScript, ES6, ES7
 * React
 * Redux
+* HTML5
-* Node
+* CSS
-* Express
+* TailwindCSS
-* MongoDB
+* Material UI

+I talk about Web Development on Instagram!
+Check me out @arya.code 🚀

 #### 😄 My Pronouns:
 She/her/hers

 #### 🌱 Who I Am:
-- I am an art & literature student who found her love for coding during the pandemic and now refuses to go back.
+- Passionate about problem-solving, a critical thinker, and a hardworker.
 - Lover of all things frontend!
 I love building things that work efficiently and look great.

 #### ⚡ One line that describes me best: